IBM/ibm-spectrum-scale-ibm-cloud-schematics/README.md

 Note: The above specified commands can be tried from both compute/storage nodes.
 The output would be the same, respective of nodes accessed from

-### Replication for IBM Spectrum Scale Persistent
+### Replication for IBM Storage Scale Persistent
-1. IBM Spectrum Scale replication provides high availability at the storage level by having two consistent replicas of the file system; each available for recovery when the other one fails.
+1. IBM Storage Scale replication provides high availability at the storage level by having two consistent replicas of the file system; each available for recovery when the other one fails.
 2. The two replicas are kept in-sync by using logical replication-based mirroring that does not require specific support from the underlying disk subsystem.
 3. The data and metadata replication features of GPFS are used to maintain a secondary copy of each file system block, relying on the concept of disk failure groups to control the physical placement of the individual copies.